Azure/azure-iot-hub-vs-cs/ConnectedServices.md

 ##Overview

-This article describes how to get started using Azure IoT Hub in Visual Studio after you have created or referenced an Azure IoT Hub in a Universal Windows Project by using the Visual Studio Add Connected Services dialog.
+This article describes how to get started using Azure IoT Hub in Visual Studio after you have created or referenced an Azure IoT Hub in a Universal Windows Project by using the Visual Studio Add Connected Services.
 The article shows you how to send messages from a device to an IoT Hub and how to send messages from an IoT Hub to a device.
 The samples are written in C#.

 > __Note__